rctatman/Livetweeting-Guide/index.md

 - Make sure you don't have any trailing spaces
 - Drop function words like pronouns & articles (you can look at newspaper headlines for some examples of how this can be done)
 	- “the final model included...” → “final model included...”
 	- "then we fitted the model to...” → “model fit to...”-
 - Replace “and” with “&” and “or” with “/” (where appropriate)
 	- “age and gender were both...” → “age & gender both”
 - Instead of using commas for a list, split it over multiple lines.
 Newline = one character, space + comma = two characters
 - Cut agentive & redundant language
 	- “the authors looked at the effect” → “the effect of X was”
-	- “feature selection for the model was done by” → “feature selection = ”
+	- “feature selection for the model was done by...” → “feature selection =...”
 - Cut your content over multiple tweets, but make it clear that there's intended overlap (numbered list, ending the first tweet & starting the second with ellipses”
 	- “Three main findings = 1)...”, and then in the next tweet “2)....
 3)...”
 - Finally, you can use abbreviations, but be careful about introducing ambiguity